Food Hygiene Training

 The following table shows the required level of food safety training required by staff and employees in any food business...

 |Food Hygiene is required by||Training in the Essentials of Food Hygiene is required...||Hygiene Awareness Instruction is required...||Training to CIEH Foundation Certification in Food Safety Catering is required...||Training to Level 3 Award in Supervising Food Safety in Catering and Training to Level 4 Award in Managing Food Safety in Catering|

 |Person(s) who handle low risk or wrapped food only||Before starting work for the first time.||Within 4 weeks of starting work (8 weeks for part time staff)|

 |Person(s) who prepare open, "High Risk" *** foods||Before starting work for the first time.||Within 4 weeks of starting work||Within 3 months of starting work|

 |Person(s)who handle food and have a supervisory role, e.g.; Chef, Unit Manager or Supervisor||Before starting work for the first time.||Within 4 weeks of starting work||Within 3 months of starting work||Recommended.
 The level of training will depend upon responsibilities|

 **Generally, this includes food which is cooked or ready to eat.
 Person(s) who handle open high risk food could include, for example - commis chef, cook, catering supervisor, kitchen assistant and bar staff who prepare food.

-CIEH Foundation Certificate in Food Safety
+Apply for a CIEH Foundation Course in Food Safety with Basildon Council

 We advise early booking to avoid disappointment.